 I lost my job about a year ago and fell really far behind in my mortgage payments.
 The bank recently started a foreclosure on my home.
 I was out of town for a while and came home to find that I’m locked out of my house.
 What should I do?
 Do I have to find a new place to live already?

-No, you don’t have to find a new place to live.
-The bank has the legal right to change the locks, but only if you’ve abandoned (that is, permanently moved out of) the home.
-Since you still live there, it can't legally do that.
+No, you don’t have to find a new place to live just yet.
+The bank has the legal right to change the locks, but only if you’ve abandoned—that is, permanently moved out of—the home.
+Because you still live there, it can't legally do that.
 You have the right to stay in your home during the entire foreclosure process.
 (To learn the ins and outs of the foreclosure process, read Foreclosure Basics.
 To learn how foreclosures generally work in your specific state, see our Summary of State Foreclosure Laws.)

 In fact, you might even be able to stay in the home for a while after the foreclosure.
 Your state may give you a period of time to buy back or “redeem” the property after the foreclosure sale and, depending on state law, you may be able to live in the home during the redemption period.
 (Learn more about the right of redemption following foreclosure.)

 The mortgage contract that you signed when you took out the loan gives the bank the right to protect its interest in the home.
-If you permanently move out of the house, the bank will need to maintain and secure the property.
+If you permanently move out of the house, the bank will want to maintain and secure the property.
 The bank does this to preserve the value of the home.
 As part of this process, the bank will change the locks.